What are cookies?

 Third-party cookies may also be placed on your computer or mobile device by our business partners so that they can use them to advertise products and services to you elsewhere on the Internet.
-These cookies use aggregate de-personalised information provided by Equifax to help clients’ personalise your experience when you visit their website and help clients target an audience for a product that may be displayed as advertising on a website that cookie visits.
+These cookies use aggregate depersonalised information provided by Equifax’s business partners to help clients personalise your experience when you visit their website and help clients target an audience for a product that may be displayed as advertising on a website that cookie visits.

 What are cookies used for by Equifax?

 Our cookies do not gather personal information.
 Where you agree, we may combine segment-based learning from our cookie data, with information that you provide to us (such as your email address), as well as third party cookies to deliver services or marketing offers specifically suited to your needs.